flapjs/FLAPJS-WebApp/docs/DIRECTORIES.md

 This includes all utility files that do not serve any of the previous purposes.

 > **TL;DR** All utility functions usable globally.

+### deprecated
+This includes all deprecated code.
+Try not to use this if you don't have to.

+> **TL;DR** All deprecated functions to be avoided at all costs.